-It seems that the Quarterly CitiStars award was more than just a really nice framed certificate & the opportunity to receive plaudits from one’s adoring fans…a nice $500 check (actually, a $500 net direct deposit into the employee’s account, grossed up for any applicable taxes) accompanied everything.
+It seems that the Quarterly CitiStars award was more than just a really-professional-looking framed certificate & the opportunity to receive plaudits from one’s adoring fans…a nice $500 check (actually, a $500 net direct deposit into the employee’s account, grossed up for any applicable taxes) accompanied everything.

-And for all the conspiracy theorists out there in our listening audience, I already mentioned that I nominated Renee for this award well before the “lost money” incident occurred.
+And for all the conspiracy theorists out there in our listening audience today, I already mentioned that I nominated Renee for this award well before the “lost money” incident ever occurred.
 And I did NOT influence the decision of the judges in any way, shape or form after I submitted the nomination form.

 I really hadn’t thought about it at all nor do I ever tell the employees whom I’ve nominated for what award.

-I may let an employee’s manager know what I was doing, but in this case, Renee reported directly to me so she knew nothing about the nomination, nor her selection, until the formal announcement.
+I may let an employee’s manager know what I was doing, but in this case, Renee reported directly to me so she knew nothing about the nomination, nor her selection, until the formal announcement came weeks later.

 After the CitiStars award ceremony, Renee approached me the following day in my office.

-“Here, this is yours!
+“Here, this is yours (handing me 💰)!
 I can’t thank you enough for what you did for me!”